Tuesday, March 10, 2009

 2 bay leaves

 Lock the lid in place.
 Bring to 15psi over high heat, immediately reduce the heat to the lowest possible setting to stabilize and maintain that pressure.
-Cook 55 minutes.
+Cook 50 minutes.
 Remove from heat and use the natural release method before opening the lid.
-Test for doneness; the meat should be "fork-tender", a fork goes through it like its soft butter, but overcooking results in a dry, stringy brisket.
-If you can easily pull up a sliver of meat with a fork, it is a good indication of doneness.
 A corned beef will have a natural pinkish-red color after cooking.
 This does not mean it isn't done.
 Nitrite is used in the curing process and this fixes the pigment in the meat and gives it the distinctive color.
-The internal temperature should be at least 160°F. If necessary, return to pressure for an additional 10 minutes and repeat the natural release.
+Transfer the meat to a cutting board and cover it with foil and a folded towel and let it stand for 10 to 15 minutes before slicing.
+This allows the meat to absorb its natural liquids, and it will continue to cook itself at the same time.

 Step Two: The Vegetables

+While the meat is resting, its time to cook the vegetables.
 Include at least 1lb of assorted vegetables per serving, increase as you like to add variety, stretch your budget, and for planned leftovers.
 Choose from a variety of root vegetables like carrots and parsnips, red or white boiling potatoes, turnips, rutabagas, boiling or yellow onions.
 Cut the pieces to a similar size -- I like hefty 2 inch chunks -- so they cook uniformly.

 You can also add any type of cut hard winter squash, sweet potatoes, or any other veggies your family likes.